-Can you have a panic attack at night in your sleep?
+Can you have a panic attack in your sleep?

 Waking up with anxiety is nothing new for most people.
 You wake up and feel challenged by the day ahead of you or you wake up and begin thinking about unresolved problems.
 But can you experience anxiety and have a panic attack while still asleep?

 The quick answer is yes.
 You can have a panic attack in your sleep.
 It's called a Nocturnal Panic Attack.